Susan Petigru King: Literary career

-In 1853, the publication of Sue’s first book, Busy Moments of an Idle Woman, provided her with favorable critical notices and yet another reason for Sue and Caroline to leave home and tour the Northeast.
+In 1853, the publication of Sue's first book, Busy Moments of an Idle Woman, provided her with favorable critical notices and yet another reason for Sue and Caroline to leave home and tour the Northeast.
 One critic, while concerned over Charleston society's potentially negative reaction, called her first work "decidedly a clever book ...
 The Authoress is a true woman – her eye never fails to take in at a glance the whole dress of every lady she meets, and she reports it with, perhaps, rather too much detail."
-In Washington, Sue wrote that they “seem to have been followed by ‘the men,’ perfectly monopolized and idolized– even clergy-men followed in their train – they repeated that no women before had ever had such a successful career in Washington.”
-Sue’s father James was equally impressed with his daughter:
+In Washington, Sue wrote that they “seem to have been followed by 'the men', perfectly monopolized and idolized– even clergy-men followed in their train – they repeated that no women before had ever had such a successful career in Washington.”
+Sue's father James was equally impressed with his daughter:

 In 1855, Sue followed up Busy Moments with Lily: A Novel, and in 1959 a novel and short story collection under the shared title Sylvia’s World: Crimes Which the Law Does Not Reach.
 Her family members responded favorably to the quality of her writing, but far less so to its clearly biographical content.
-One cousin called her stories “the mere embodifications of what she has seen,” while another found her characters “extremely mortifying” since “every body recognizes them."
+One cousin called her stories “the mere embodifications of what she has seen,” while another found her characters "extremely mortifying" since "every body recognizes them."
 A third was discomfited that she was able "to recognize so many of the anecdotes" in Sue's satirical depictions of troubled marriages and courtships.
-King published her work anonymously, as encouraged by her father, who believed that “the interest would be better kept up by standing in the reserve and making the authorship a sort of secret … it can’t be more, considering how many are in the plot.”
+King published her work anonymously, as encouraged by her father, who believed that "the interest would be better kept up by standing in the reserve and making the authorship a sort of secret … it can’t be more, considering how many are in the plot."

 Sue’s literary success and subsequent travels were paired with the increasing deterioration of her marriage to Henry.
-In the summer of 1856, Mitchell King wrote in his journal that his son’s “reference to Sue [was] very very unhappy,” and that Henry had provided him “very briefly & unsatisfactorily … a very lame account of their relations.”
-Cousin Carey North saw blame on both sides, calling Sue a “nearly mad, unfortunate woman, but others are not blameless” Rumor suggested Henry was carrying on a relationship with an enslaved woman.
-Sue’s writing, which focused almost exclusively on criticisms of marriage, could not have helped their precarious situation.
+In the summer of 1856, Mitchell King wrote in his journal that his son's "reference to Sue [was] very very unhappy", and that Henry had provided him “very briefly & unsatisfactorily … a very lame account of their relations.”
+Cousin Carey North saw blame on both sides, calling Sue a "nearly mad, unfortunate woman, but others are not blameless".